-The orchard’s owner had moved into a modern home with my fanily occupying their dilapidated; old house with farm work in lieu of rent.
+The orchard’s owner had moved into a modern home with my family occupying their dilapidated; old house with farm work in lieu of rent.
 Dad interpreted my being born in the orchard a good omen for our surname, Lin, 林, which means forest in Chinese.
-He named me, Zhenzhu, meaning pearl, which he made me learn to write as 珍珠.
+He named me, Zhen zhu, meaning pearl, which he made me learn to write as 珍珠.
 Mom and a priest christened me Elizabeth.
 At home, I was tagged Shu by Dad meaning virtuous, Liezel by Mom, a Tagalog diminutive of Elizabeth meaning God’s abundance and simply Sis by siblings.

 None then could imagine the tech tsunami coming to change the area into Silicon Valley.
-I tried to locate my birth ranch recently and concluded it’s either within the San Francisco 49's Football Stadium, next door at the Great America Theme Park or in the parking lot between them.
+I tried to locate my provenance birth ranch recently and concluded it’s either within the San Francisco 49's Football Stadium, next door at the Great America Theme Park or in the parking lot between them.
 Among the throngs who come, there is a small spot blessed with my afterbirth.

 Soon after my birth, our house was demolished and we moved and continued to jump about to low rent, rural, semi-abandoned houses as three siblings were added to my older brother and me, all boys.
 Once in rent arrears due to penury distress, we hastily packed our few belongings and moved at night.

 In 1963, when I was thirteen, we finally settled in San Jose, off Story Road, east of Highway 101, in a vast, low-cost subdivision, known as Tropicana Village.
-Our eleven hundred square feet, concrete slab floor, low pitched tar and gravel roof and stucco sides enclosed a small kitchen, single bath and four tiny bedrooms, one of 10,000 hastily built in 1958.
+Our eleven hundred square feet, concrete slab floor, low pitched tar and gravel roof and stucco sides enclosed a small kitchen, single bath, and four tiny bedrooms, one of 10,000 hastily constructed in 1958.